waynewbishop/bishop-algorithms-swift-package/README.md

 Getting Started
 --------------------

-Swift Structures has been optimized for **Swift 5.3** (e.g., Xcode 12.0) or later.
+Swift Structures has been optimized for **Swift 5.9** (e.g., Xcode 15.0) or later.
 The directories are organized as follows:
 + Sources - Code for all Swift data structures, algorithms and source extensions
-+ Playgrounds - Getting started material plus an interactive example of Linked List and Stacks / Queues.
++ Playgrounds - Getting started material plus an interactive example of Stack algorithms.
-+ Tests - 70+ unit tests with XCTest Framework
++ Tests - 90+ unit tests with XCTest Framework

 Usage
 --------------------
 Individuals are welcome to use the code with commercial and open-source projects.
-As a courtesy, please provide attribution to <a href="http://www.waynewbishop.com" target="_blank">waynewbishop.com</a>.
+As a courtesy, please provide attribution to <a href="https://www.linkedin.com/in/waynebishop" target="_blank">Wayne Bishop</a>.
 For more information, review the complete <a href="https://github.com/waynewbishop/SwiftStructures/blob/master/License.md" target="_blank">license agreement</a>.

 Questions
 --------------------

 Have a question?
-Feel free to contact me on <a href="http://www.twitter.com/waynewbishop" target="_blank">Twitter</a> or <a href="http://www.waynewbishop.com/contact" target="_blank">online</a>.
+Feel free to contact me on <a href="https://www.linkedin.com/in/waynebishop" target="_blank">Linked In</a>.